test-org-9918918/NASA_GeneLab_Training.github.io/GL4U/RNAseq/June_2021_Pilot/RNAseq_DGE_JN/Example_RNAseq_DGE_JN/RNAseq_DGE_JN_Answer_Key.md

 ---
 ### Section 2c.
 DESeq2 Step 2: Estimate Gene Dispersions

-Use the plot above to answer the following questions:
+**Use the plot above to answer the following questions:**
 1. What is the relationship between gene dispersion and mean expression of a gene?
 What does this tell you about RNA sequencing data?
+	> As gene expression (x-axis) increases, dispersion (y-axis) decreases
+	>
-As gene expression (x-axis) increases, dispersion (y-axis) decreases RNA sequencing data is noisy at low expression values
+	> RNA sequencing data is noisy at low expression values

 2. How do the gene expression data change before (black dots) and after (blue dots) fitting based on gene dispersion?
-The distribution tightens around the median
+	> The distribution tightens around the median

+---
-2d.
+### Section 2d.
 DESeq2 Step 3: Hypothesis Testing with Wald Test

-Answer the following questions:
+**Answer the following questions:**
 1. Is the Wald Test the only type of hypothesis testing method we could have used here?
 (Hint: see the "Likelihood ratio test" section here: http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html)
 No, we could have used the Likelihood Ration Test (LRT)